Shadok/sarcharts/README.md

 # SAR Charts
 SAR Charts is a web interface to display the data, provided by SAR (System Activity Report, from sysstat package) on Linux and Unix servers, with charts.

 Freely inspired from https://sarchart.dotsuresh.com/

+As i am not a developer, there is much room for improvments in the code.

 ## Dependancies
 * [Bootstrap](https://getbootstrap.com/ "Bootstrap homepage")